 My phone rings.
-I recognize the ring tone — Beethoven’s Fifth Symphony —that tells me it’s Alistair calling and my hand flies to my earpiece to answer.
+I recognize the ring tone — Beethoven’s Fifth Symphony —that tells me it’s Patrick calling and my hand flies to my earpiece to answer.
 “Yes, Mr. Brighton-Smith?”
 I say in my professional assistant voice.
 Did I mention I have to address him as Mr. Brighton-Smith?
 And he never calls me by my first name, Leonie, either.
 Yeah, he’s that much of a tight ass.

-“I’m heading to my mother’s home, so we’re having the meeting now,” Alistair says.
+“I’m heading to my mother’s home, so we’re having the meeting now,” Patrick says.
 He has this deep sexy baritone that goes well with his blond, grey-eyed good looks.
 Fuck my life, right?
 Not only do I have an evil boss but he has to be devilishly hot too.
 “You’ll have to patch us all through by phone.”

 “What?”
 I say, panic seizing me.
 He always gets me so flustered I don’t have time to drink in the sound of his voice.
 I walk faster.
 “But sir I’m still on my way up —”